mwszekely/preact-prop-helpers/README.md

  * [useElementSize](#useelementsize) Measures an element, allowing you to react to its changes in size.

- * [useHideScroll](#usehidescroll) Allows for hiding the scroll bar of the root HTML element without shifting the layout of the page more than adding a few pixels of padding to the root element if necessary.
+ * [useHideScroll](#usehidescroll) Allows for hiding the scroll bar of the root HTML element without shifting the layout of the page by adding a few pixels of padding to the root element if necessary.

  * [useMediaQuery](#usemediaquery) Allows a component to use the boolean result of a media query as part of its render.